noseka1/noseka1.github.io/source/_posts/2015-05-11-java-logging-quick-reference.markdown

 SLF4J Simple logger
 -------------------

 The SLF4J comes with a Simple logger implemenation.
 Simple logger provides only basic functionality.
 It read its configuration from a `simplelogger.properties` file that must be included on the classpath.
-There's no way to specify different location of the configuration file.
+There's no way to specify a different location of the configuration file.

 {% codeblock lang:properties simplelogger.properties - Output to console %}
 org.slf4j.simpleLogger.logFile=System.out